dfelinto/blender-manual/manual/render/eevee/limitations.rst

 - All BSDF's are using approximations to achieve realtime performance so there will always be small differences between Cycles and Eevee.
-- Some utility nodes are not yet compatible with Eevee (e.g. Sky Texture node).
+- Some utility nodes are not yet compatible with Eevee.

 .. seealso::